GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/modifying-and-storing-again-the-image-urls-from-all-image-blocks-in-a-post/en.md

   @depends(on: "FetchData")
 {
   transformations: _echo(value: {
-    coreImageAlt: {
+    coreImageURL: {
-      from: $coreImageAltItems,
+      from: $coreImageURLItems,
-      to: $coreImageAltItems,
+      to: $coreImageURLItems,
     },
   })
     @underEachJSONObjectProperty